-This study was quasi-experimental type of research using pre-post test group design.
+This study uses a quasi-experimental type of research using pre-post test group design.
 The population in this study were T2DM patients who used or had experience using herbs besides medical treatment, who visited the Community Health Center in Surabaya (Tambak Rejo, Tanah Kali Kedinding, Pucang Sewu).
 The study was conducted in May-August 2018.
 The sample in this study was T2DM patients who were using herbs >2 months or had experience using herbs >2 months besides medical treatment visiting a Community Health Center in Surabaya.
 The sample size in this study was 40 respondents who were selected using purposive sampling technique.
 Criteria for inclusion of respondents were aged 30-60 years, suffering from DM >1 year, patients only received oral hypoglycemic treatment, did not have concomitant diseases, and were willing to become respondents by signing the consent form as a respondent.
-Confounding variables were not strictly controlled; the control was only by determining the inclusion criteria so that respondents who did not meet these criteria will be excluded.

-T2DM patients as respondents were divided into 4 groups: Group 1 (control group), namely the group that only consumed oral hypoglycemic drugs, group 2, which was the group that consumed oral hypoglycemic drugs and added bay leaves as much as 7 sheets of medium size, group 3, namely the group that consumed drugs oral hypoglycemic and cinnamon added with a size of 1 finger segment, and groups of 4 groups who took oral hypoglycemic drugs and added 200 grams of bitter melon.
-The timber of respondents in each group is 10 people.
+DMT2 patients as respondents were divided into 4 groups: Group 1 (control group), namely the group that only consumed oral hypoglycemic drugs, group 2, which was the group that consumed oral hypoglycemic drugs and added bay leaves as much as 7 sheets of medium size, group 3, namely the group that consumed drugs oral hypoglycemic and cinnamon added with a size of 1 finger segment, and groups of 4 groups who took oral hypoglycemic drugs and added 200 grams of bitter melon.
+The number of respondents in each group is 10 people.
 Herbs (bay leaves, cinnamon, and bitter melon) which are used as a complement to medical treatment are provided in the form of decoction.

 Selected respondents have received approval from doctors at community health centers (Tanah Kali Kedinding, Tambak Rejo, and Pacar Keling) in Surabaya as research sites.
-Patients who are already willing to be respondents were given an explanation of the Module for Using Herbs as a Medical Treatment Complement in type 2 diabetes mellitus patients and signing the consent form.
+Patients who are already willing to be respondents will be given an explanation of the Module for Using Herbs as a Medical Treatment Complement in Type 2 Diabetes Mellitus patients and signing the consent form.
 Patients carry out DM management in accordance with the explanation given in accordance with the module for 7 days.
-On the 8th day a final evaluation was carried out by checking random blood sugar levels using a glucotest tool.
+On the 8th day a final evaluation will be carried out by checking random blood sugar levels using a glucotest tool.
 Analysis of the data used was paired t test to determine changes in random blood sugar levels before and after herbal administration from each group.